MingyangChen0211/MingyangChen0211/_pages/about.md

 <br>
 I am also a big fan of Japanese animations and comics.
 Below is a list of my favorite creations: Naruto by *Masashi Kishimodo*; Bleach by *Noriaki Kubo*; Burn the Witch by *Noriaki Kubo*; Jujutsu Kaisen by *Akutami Gege*; Death Note by *Tsugumi Ohba* & *Takeshi Obata*; Ajin: Demi-human by *Gamon Sakurai*; Samurai Champloo by *Shinichirō Watanabe*; Cyberpunk: Edgerunners by *TRIGGER*.
 I draw these comic characters sometimes. <br>
 <br>
 I am also interested in card magics.
-I even create a magic about finding the card by audiences themselves.
 My favorite magician is Lu Chen.
-I design my own magic as well.  <br>
+I design my own magic as well.
+One of my favorite magic created by myself is to let the audiances find the card they select on their own. <br>
 <br>